Rates and Rate Groups

 2) The rate is inactive and unavailable for future use.
 This will not impact any of the transactions or budget rows that are already using this rate.

-Tip: When using the 'all' rate statuses filter the inactive rates are shown with a strikeout style applied.
+Tip: When using the 'all' rate statuses filter, the inactive rates are shown with a strikeout style applied.

-Add a standard variation
+Add a rate variation

 1. Go to: Settings > Financial > Rates.